 To legitimize our choices, we followed the PT protocol developed by Beach and Pedersen (2016, 2019).
 We theorized the causal mechanisms identified previously to get our truth table, as illustrated in Fig. 3 and we tested our mechanisms by aggregating different type of data to each observation, and evaluated the empirical value of the different observations, and the reliability of the sources.
 This enabled us to minimize potential measurement errors.

 As can be seen from this illustration, working with the conservative solution to study causal mechanisms is not a such a straightforward strategy.
-It requires a clear purpose to combine QCA and in-depth PT as research strategies, an evaluation of the theoretical model, and a close scrutiny of the QCA solution, the contexts and conditions possibly omitted or not considered in the solution terms and the number of cases sharing causal homogeneity for generalization purposes.
+It requires a clear purpose to combine QCA and in-depth PT as research strategies, an evaluation of the QCA model, and a close scrutiny of the QCA solution, the contexts and conditions possibly omitted or not considered in the solution terms and the number of cases sharing causal homogeneity for generalization purposes.
 A trade-off then needs to be made when aiming to generalize to the whole population of positive cases.
 As illustrated, the safer strategy is mapping the cases according to their membership in causes, contexts, mechanism and outcome.
 Thus, the generalization is possible in those cases in which the same cause(s), the same context(s), the same mechanism and the same outcome are present (i.e. typical cases, positive cases).
 Even if the number of typical or positive cases grouped is low, the added value will be to gather evidence of the presence of the mechanism in the within-case relationship and to know ‘what worked’ and what ‘did not work’ in such cases.

-Conclusion : conservative QCA solutions for further progress
+Conclusion : conservative QCA solutions for progress

-The purpose of our article is to contribute to the discussion on which solution type is most appropriate, in terms of causal validity, when engaging in a multimethod design that includes QCA and theory-testing process tracing (PT).
-We specifically focused on the design in which QCA is applied first (‘QCA first design’) and is followed by PT.
-Our approach to causality has been both deterministic, by relying on conditions as difference-makers (QCA), and mechanistic, by shifting the analytical focus from causes and outcomes to the theorized causal process in between them (Beach and Pedersen, 2019).
-With QCA we identified causally relevant conditions at the cross-case level and, with PT, we unpacked the causal process triggered by those conditions at the within-case level.
+The purpose of our article is to contribute to the discussion on which QCA solution type is most appropriate, in terms of causal validity, when engaging in a multimethod design that includes QCA and in-depth PT.
+We specifically focused on the design in which QCA is instrumentally applied first – following however a mechanistic approach to causality when performing QCA – and is followed by PT.
+With QCA we identified potential causally relevant conditions at the cross-case level – making PT more robust – whereas with PT, we unpacked the causal process triggered by those conditions at the within-case level.